vkorbes/ellenkorbes.github.io/_includes/home.md

 I learned English all by myself, and have never set foot in an English-speaking country.

-I can memorize the order of a deck of cards in about ten minutes.
+I can memorize the order of a deck of cards in just under nine minutes.

 I often collaborate with the awesome [Kris Nova](https://twitter.com/Kris__Nova).
 Our projects largely consist of her telling me how not to set everything on fire.